auto-qa-hub/saucedemo_playwright/TEST_PLAN.md

 ## 5.1 Test Execution Strategy

-- Execute tests locally before pushing to local branch
+- Execute tests locally before pushing them to the local branch
-- Create pull request
+- Create a pull request
 - Run automated tests on every code commit via CI/CD
 - Push to the main branch changes (if all tests are passed)

 ## 5.2 Test Execution Schedule

 - Every pull request creation
-- After merging chnage sto the main
+- After merging change to the main

 # 6. Risks & Mitigation